MSC Divina Cruise Ship Review. Is it the Ship for You?

 feature image for MSC Divina Ship Review

 Are you considering a cruise on the MSC Divina?
-If you’ve never sailed with MSC before, you will certainly notice a few differences compared to popular American cruise lines like Royal Caribbean, Carnival and Norweigan.
-There are some benefits, such as their status match program and there are a few drawbacks, in my opinion.
-My husband and I were excited to give MSC a try so I could share my thoughts and experience with all of you.
+If you’ve never sailed with MSC before, you will certainly notice a few differences compared to popular American cruise lines like Royal Caribbean, Carnival, and Norwegian.
+There are some benefits, such as their status match program, and there are a few drawbacks, in my opinion.
+My husband and I were excited to give MSC a try, so I could share my thoughts and experience with all of you.
 As usual, the following is just my experience and my opinion.

 In this review, I’ll cover 5 major components of our experience on the MSC Divina for a 3-night sailing.
 I will share my thoughts on our embarkation process, stateroom, dining experience, onboard activities, entertainment, and overall service.